BerWang/web/resources/05_automated_test/01_unit/cpp/README.md

 .\runner

-Note on Uni PCs I manged to get this working through the default windows command line - cmd.exe Windows powershell.exe did not work for me!
+Note on Uni PCs I manged to get this working through the default windows command line - cmd.exe.
+Note Windows powershell.exe did not work for me!

 Once you have this working from command line you can then investigate automated testing via creating you own custom build scripts.